AqwamCreates/DataPredict-Axon/docs/API/ConvolutionLayers.md

 * weightTensor: The tensor that will be used as the weights.

 * strideDimensionSizeArray: The dimension size for the stride.
 The index of the array represents the dimension and the value represents the size for that particular dimension.
+[Default: {1, 1}]

 #### Returns: